ktaka-ccmp/ktaka.blog.ccmp.jp/2024/Axum-Google-OAuth2-Login/Readme.en.md

     Note over Server: Compare nonce values
 ```

-Nonce validation ensures the ID token is valid and specific to the current authentication request by comparing:
+Nonce validation ensures that the ID token is valid and specific to the current authentication request by comparing:

 1. **Nonce from the session store:**  Retrieved using the `nonce_id` from the state parameter.
 2. **Nonce in the ID token:**  Included by Google in the signed token.

 This prevents replay attacks and confirms the token’s authenticity.